How to make Moroccan Mint Tea: recipe, serving and culture

 Below, you find my suggestions for the ingredients to obtain the best result.

-| RELATED: Best Books on Tea and Infusions | Find your new favorite!
+| RELATED: Best Books on Tea and Infusions

 Gunpowder Green tea

 Use good quality unflavored green tea.
 I prefer the Chinese Temple of Heaven Gunpowder Green Tea.
 The name comes from the tea leaves used in it, which are rolled into tight tiny pearls.
 In fact, in Mandarin, they call it “pearl tea“.
 It is aromatic and naturally slightly sweet.
 The color of this rolled tea is greyish so no wonder why the English started to call it gunpowder.
+You can use any type of green tea if you do not have Chinese gunpowder tea at home.
+Moroccans always use loose tea leaves but feel free to use tea bags if you have them on hand.

 Use always fresh water for the best result.